nodejs/node/doc/api/tls.markdown

 `options.port` and `options.host`.
 (If `host` is omitted, it defaults to `localhost`.) `options` should be an object which specifies:

-  - `host`: Host the client should connect to
+  - `host`: Host the client should connect to.

-  - `port`: Port the client should connect to
+  - `port`: Port the client should connect to.

   - `socket`: Establish secure connection on a given socket rather than creating a new socket.
 If this option is specified, `host` and `port`